bkryza/bash-swagger-codegen/README.md

 # bash-swagger-codegen library

 ## Overview
-This is a Bash client generator for REST services from their Swagger specification.
+This is a Bash client generator for REST services from their Swagger™ specification.

 This generator uses [swagger-codegen](github.com/swagger-api/swagger-codegen).

-## What's Swagger?
-The goal of Swagger™ is to define a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-When properly defined via Swagger, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
-Similar to what interfaces have done for lower-level programming, Swagger removes the guesswork in calling the service.

-Check out [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification) for additional information about the Swagger project, including additional libraries with support for other languages and more.
+For more information about Swagger™ check out [OpenAPI-Spec](https://github.com/OAI/OpenAPI-Specification).

 ## Usage